Spectator safety qualifications FAQs

 Yes.
 The suite of spectator safety qualifications has been extended and now incorporates six qualifications.

-- Level 2 Award Understanding Spectator Safety at Events (AUSSE) (knowledge-based qualification)
+- Level 2 Award Understanding Stewarding at Spectator Events (AUSSE) (knowledge-based qualification)

 - Level 2 Certificate Spectator Safety (competency-based qualification)

 - Level 2 Certificate Spectator Safety (Physical Intervention) (competency-based qualification) (not expected until April 2021)

 - Level 3 Certificate Spectator Safety Supervision (competency-based qualification)

 - Level 3 Extended Certificate Spectator Safety Supervision (competency-based qualification)

 - Level 4 Diploma Spectator Safety Management (competency-based qualification)

 Why are there two qualifications at Level 3?

 In many situations the Level 3 Certificate in Spectator Safety supervision will meet the needs of the employer.
 However, in some circumstances and at smaller events, particularly those without regulated stands, or events with limited attendance the Level 3 Extended Certificate which includes a number of elements that are part of the Level 4 Diploma may be used as the minimum qualification for the senior person on duty with responsibility for safety.